emailjs/emailjs-mime-codec/README.md

     mimefuncs.quotedPrintableEncode(str [, fromCharset]) -> String

-  * **str** - String or an arraybuffer to mime encode
+  * **str** - String or an Uint8Array to mime encode
-  * **fromCharset** - If the first parameter is an arraybuffer, use this charset to decode the value to unicode before encoding
+  * **fromCharset** - If the first parameter is a typed array, use this charset to decode the value to unicode before encoding

 ### quotedPrintableDecode